 A nice 1935 Gibson Archtop in great shape!
 Neck is straight, frets are good, and it plays smoothly with no buzz at a low action.
 New Waverly tuners, TKL hard shell case, and has had a recent setup.

 And to round out the selection, here’s a beauty!
 A Flyde Octave from England.

-Buying a high-end instrument on the internet is often a big decision and you can make it easier by having Bruce Weber, as reputable third party, certify that is it in good playable condition and verifying the general condition.
+Buying a high-end instrument on the internet is often a big decision and you can make it easier by having a reputable third party certify that is it in good playable condition and verifying the general condition.